oozcitak/xmlbuilder2/docs/pages/serialization.md

 }
 ```

-* `verbose` -  Outputs child nodes as an array, even if the parent node only one child node.
+* `verbose` -  Always outputs child nodes as an array, even if the parent node only has one child node.
 Defaults to `false`.

 with verbose set to `true`:
 ```js